bzy-xyz/nuclearcraft-fission/README.md

 ## Limitations

-* Uses Enigmatica 2's cooler strengths config.
-Stock strengths are different!
+* Uses the stock cooling configuration.
+Your modpack may be different!
+Change values in `Reactor.cpp` to match your modpack.
 * Supports only one type of active cooling at a time; will yield incorrect results if you attempt to mix them.